asllop/OpenAVT-iOS/README.md

 instrument.ready()
 ```

 The method `OAVTInstrument.ready()` must be called once all the components of the instrument chain are in place.
-This will cause the execution of the method `OAVTBaseProtocol.instrumentReady(...)` in all trackers, hub and backend.
+This will cause the execution of the method `OAVTComponentProtocol.instrumentReady(...)` in all trackers, hub, metricalc and backend.

 #### The Data

 We talked about data being captured and passed along the instrument chain, but what is the nature of this data?

-In OpenAVT the basic data unit is the **Event**, implemented in the class `OAVTEvent`.
+In OpenAVT the main data unit is the **Event**, implemented in the class `OAVTEvent`.
 An event contains an **Action** (class `OAVTAction`) and a list of **Attributes** (class `OAVTAttribute`).

 The action tells us what is the event about, for example when a video starts, an event with the action `OAVTAction.START` is sent.

 The attributes offers context for the actions.
 For example, the attribute `OAVTAttribute.DURATION` informs the stream duration in milliseconds.

 OpenAVT can also generate **Metrics**, using an specific step called metricalc (Metric Calculator).
 A metric is represented by an instance of the class `OAVTMetric`, and is defined by three propeties: name (`String`), value (`Double` or `Int`) and type (`OAVTMetric.MetricType`).
+An example of metric is `OAVTMetric.START_TIME`, that informs the time elapsed between a video is requested and it actually starts playing.

 #### The Chain

 The instrument chain describes the steps followed by an event from the moment it is created untill the end of its life.

-1. The journey of an event starts with a call to `OAVTInstrument.emit(...)`.
+1. The journey of an event starts with a call to `OAVTInstrument.emit(...)`, that can be called from anywhere, but it's usually called from within a tracker.
 This function takes an action and a tracker, and generates en event.
 Initially the event only contains few attributes: the sender ID (that identifies a tracker within an instrument), the timer attributes of previous events and the custom attributes of the instrument created with `OAVTInstrument.addAttribute(...)`.
 2. Once the event is created it is sent to the tracker, calling the method `OAVTTrackerProtocol.initEvent(...)`.
 This method receives an event and returns it, in between it can be tranformed by adding/changing attributes (calling `OAVTEvent.setAttribute(...)`), or even it can stop the chain by returning a nil.
 3. The event passed by the tracker is sent to the hub, calling `OAVTHubProtocol.processEvent(...)`.
 This method works like the previous, it can change the event or block it.
 4. If a metricalc is defined, the event is passed to it by calling `OAVTMetricalcProtocol.processMetric(...)`.
 This method returns an array of metrics (instances of `OAVTMetric`).
 The array can be empty if no metrics are generated.